 Finally, OSHA requires employers to display a poster explaining workers’ rights to a safe workplace in a conspicuous spot.
 If the workplace is outdoors, the poster must be displayed where employees are most likely to see it—such as in a trailer at a construction site where workers use a time clock to punch in and out.
 An employer’s failure to display such posters is itself a violation of OSHA rules.

-Within eight hours of any workplace accident that results in the death of a worker or requires hospitalization of four or more workers, employers must report complete details to OSHA, including names of injured workers, time and place of the accident, nature of the injuries, and any type of machinery involved in the accident.
+Employers must report to OSHA within eight hours of any workplace accident that results in the death and within 24 hours of any work-related hospitalization, eye loss, or amputation.
+The report must include the names of injured workers, time and place of the accident, nature of the injuries, and any type of machinery involved in the accident.
 All employees and former employees must be given access to this report upon request.

-Companies employing ten or more people must also keep records of workers’ work-related injuries and illnesses that have caused death or days off work and post a report on those injuries and illnesses.
+Companies employing ten or more people must also keep records of serious work-related injuries and illnesses and post an annual summary of those injuries and illnesses at the workplace.